Small Business Owner

 Kathy is an experienced entrepreneur with a passion for out-of-the box thinking.
 She graduated from Plymouth State University and headed to Boston from 1984-1986 to sell computers.
 In 1986, Kathy co founded a New Hampshire based technology company, Information Services, Inc. (ISI) with her brother Butch Locke.
 Under her leadership, ISI grew to a multimillion-dollar company, offering document scanning and storage services.
 Kathy served as Chief Executive Officer and President of Sales and Marketing until the sale of ISI to Lason, Inc. in 1991.
 She cofounded Crowning Holding, Inc., a real estate investment firm in 1990 and still serves as Chief Executive Officer.

 Kathy continued as sales and marketing consultant for Lason and other businesses from 1991 - 2005.
 The flexibility of a home office was invaluable as her family grew to husband Tim and 2 daughters.
 Kathy co founded HuePhoria in 2005 to help bring HuePhoria's unique entertainment and gift products to life.
-Kathy serves as the sales and marketing partner.

-Toyna J. Chin, Former Southern NH University Undergraduate and Entrepreneur
+Former Southern NH University Undergraduate and Entrepreneur

 As an undergraduate at SNHU Toyna J. Chin was struck by what seemed a lack of thought that went into feminine care products.
 To her, the one-flow-fits-all approach was downright medieval.
 This prompted Toyna to brainstorm some fresh new product concepts as a class project that she believed could take the feminine care category from boring fact-o-life, to how-cool-is-that.